MEET THE TEAM.

 Doctor of Science, Bachelor’s Degree in Physics and Electronic Engineering by The University of the Basque Country.
 As a specialist in machine vision applications, she has participated in over 50 national and international research projects in fields such as quality control, manufacturing processes, biometrics, recycling and accessibility.
 These last years, her work has focused on the development of neuroinspired models, a field that has led her to collaborate with the groups of Tomasso Poggio (MIT), John Mollon (Cambridge University) and Thomas Serre (Brown University).

 Bachelor’s Degree in Computer Science (Deusto University) and Master in Robotics and Automation (The University of the Basque Country).
-He has worked at Tecnalia since 1992 and has been a Professor of Machine Vision at Deusto University.
-His work is mainly focused on the development of advanced quality control systems for the steel industry.
-He holds numerous patents and publications and is also a sales manager in the Computer Vision Area at Tecnalia.
+He has worked at Tecnalia since 1992 and has been a lecturer of Machine Vision at Deusto University (2000-2006).
+His work is mainly focused on the development of advanced quality control systems for the industry.
+He holds 6 patents and several publications and is also a sales manager in the Computer Vision Area at Tecnalia.
+His work has been distinguished with the ONCE Award in Research .
+He is member del Joint Scientific and Industrial Advisory Board of the E.M.V.A (European Machine Vision Association) Forum.

 Bachelor Degree in Physics, specialized in Electronics and Automation from The University of the Basque Country and Master in Robotics and Automation by ROBOTIKER.
 Since 1991 he researches at Tecnalia in ICTs applications for the industrial sector, mainly in industrial communications, databases and machine vision technologies.